ghastlymirror/ghastlyastro/src/pages/now/now.md

 - Uploading Let´s Play of Grim Fandango on Youtube

-- Transfering posts from my old Wordpress blog to this one
+- Transferring posts from my old Wordpress blog to this one

+### 🐦‍ Living

+Finally bought fertilizer for my orchids since it was running out, also this is like the third week I have deal with noise due to men fixing the roof, I hope it ends soon